rubocop/ruby-style-guide/README.md

 * Favor **if/then/else** over the ternary operator. *if* is an expression in Ruby and the resulting code is arguably easier to read (albeit not as concise).
-After all "Programs must be written for people to read, and only incidentally for machines to execute."
-(Abelson and Sussman).
+Remember that after all _"Programs must be written for people to read, and only incidentally for machines to execute."_ (Abelson and Sussman).

     ```Ruby
     # good